mdn/content/files/en-us/learn/css/building_blocks/the_box_model/index.md

 {{EmbedGHLiveSample("css-examples/learn/box-model/block.html", '100%', 1050)}}

-In the next example we can see how `inline` elements behave.
+In the next example, we can see how `inline` elements behave.
 The `<span>` elements in the first paragraph are inline by default and so do not force line breaks.

 We also have a `<ul>` element which is set to `display: inline-flex`, creating an inline box around some flex items.